ZhenqiCao/Hello-World/README.md

 # Hello-World
-This is my first try on GitHub
+This is my first try on GitHub.
+It is hard for fresh student to learn.